UmamiAppearance/remembrance/README.md

 ```

 ## Configuration
 All configuration can be made by creating the file `.remembrance.json` in the projects root folder.
 This is a mandatory step, as you have to tell **remembrance** what your source and build/dist files are.
-The most basic json-file may loom like this:
+The most basic json-file may look like this:

 ```json
 {